CSCI-362-02-2015/RedTeam/TestAutomation/docs/readme.txt

 1. Building Mercurial

-	To build Mercurial, follow the steps below.
+	To build Mercurial, follow the steps below (in terminal).
 	** If you are changing the source code, you must also follow the below steps before the test script will execute the altered code. **

 		i.Install Python developer module